How to Enjoy Life and Gain Energy by Paying Attention

 Mindlessness wastes your life.
 Distracted and busy, you spend precious, irretrievable time without joy.

-12 steps to better attention
+12 steps to overcome distraction

 1. As soon as you're awake, breathe deeply, stretch, and pray or meditate.